 Heightened Environmental Awareness

 Environmental sustainability is propelling the Australia meat substitutes market growth.
 With increased knowledge among consumers about the environmental effects of meat production such as deforestation, emission of greenhouse gases, and water consumption, there is an evident movement towards embracing environmentally friendly options.
 Individuals are becoming increasingly aware about how food can affect the health of the planet, leading to the transition from traditional meat products to plant-based alternatives with a smaller carbon footprint.
 The common fear of climate change is inspiring people to adopt meat substitutes as a means of curtailing individual contributions to environmental degradation.
 In response to this, various food companies are innovating and developing more sustainable alternatives, sustaining the call for plant-based proteins.
 The trend is becoming more prominent as more Australians embrace sustainability in their food choices, thereby playing a major role in supporting the growth of the market.
 Moreover, the recent Food Frontier consumer survey from 2024 indicated that about 5% of Australians were following a vegan diet.
-With the rise in veganism, 44% of Australians think that animal farming affects climate change, and a notable 79% chose to abstain from meat at least one day each week.
+With the rise in veganism, 44% of Australians think that animal farming affects climate change, and a notable 79% chose to abstain from meat at least one day each week, which further contributes to the Australia meat substitutes market demand.

 Product Innovation and Variety Advancements